ctavispost/personalPortfolio/random.md

     <p>As morale falters, and with only a skeleton crew to run the ship, we have been tasked with meeting a Klingbong delegation who claim their native strain of ganja can cure the illness.
 Though I have my doubts, I can only hope they are right.</p>
   </section>

-  <section class="conditionalFlexCol palm flexAlignEnd"> <!-- becomes a flex column w. end justification at screen width of 640px or higher -->
+  <section class="conditionalFlexCol palm flexAlignItemsEnd"> <!-- becomes a flex column w. end justification at screen width of 640px or higher -->
     <img src="images/random/picard-facepalm.jpg" alt="Captain Picard facepalming" class="medBreak palm photoLGResp" width="600px" height="338px">
     <p>"Computer, end simulation."</p>
   </section>
 </article>

 <article class="medBreak aboutContainer contMaxwidth">
-  <h2>On a lovely day:</h2>
+  <h2 class="margBottZero">On a lovely day:</h2>
-  <p class="aboutText">The trees are dancing as they defrock in the wind.
-And I will leaf-fight anyone who denies fall is the best of seasons.</p>
+  <p class="aboutText marginTopZero">The trees are dancing as they defrock in the wind.</p>
+  <p class="aboutText marginTopZero">And I will leaf-fight anyone who denies fall is the best of seasons.</p>
 </article>

 <article class="medBreak aboutContainer contMaxwidth">
-  <h2>Resolved:</h2>
+  <h2 class="margBottZero">Resolved:</h2>

-  <p class="aboutText">Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
+  <p class="aboutText marginTopZero">Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
 It should in no way be associated with alluring, coaxing, or persuasion except in fantasy novels and renaissance fairs.</p>

   <p class="aboutText medEmphTxt">–This is in line with its origin, where the Latin word meant 'mild' as well as 'flattering'.–</p>